 So now you have a well-defined process to resolve conflict, but what happens when your employees need to make trade-offs between tasks or decide where to put their time and effort?
 Providing clear criteria to make these decisions is the next step for people to navigate the conflicts in your company.

-3. Use escalation of conflict as opportunity for coaching
+3. Use escalation of conflict as an opportunity for coaching

 People tend to let their bosses solve the conflicts, even if the above two points are fulfilled, and managers tend to solve problems for their teams (most management see their job as problem-solving).
-Solving team problems are lost coaching opportunities: this is the chance for managers to teach their employees how to deal with conflicts and find their own ways to solve them.
+Solving team problems is a lost coaching opportunity: this is the chance for managers to teach their employees how to deal with conflicts and find their own ways to solve them.

-Even if the organisation has a clear conflict resolution process, there are clear criteria for trade-offs and managers are coaching their teams through managing conflicts, there are still those conflicts that can’t be solved at team level.
-When they are escalated and coaching the team through the conflict is not an option, management should solve those issues constructively and efficiently, modelling behaviours they want to see in their team mates.
+Even if the organisation has a clear conflict resolution process, there are clear criteria for trade-offs, and managers are coaching their teams through managing conflicts, there are still those conflicts that can’t be solved at the team level.
+When they are escalated and coaching the team through the conflict is not an option, management should solve those issues constructively and efficiently, modelling behaviours they want to see in their teammates.

-4. Establish and enforce a requirement of joint escalation
+4. Establish and enforce a requirement for joint escalation

-In a regular organisation, teams run into conflicts with other departments, they find no resolution and involve the management into the discussion (presenting them their one-sided opinion of the situation).
+In a regular organisation, teams run into conflict with other departments, and they find no resolution and involve the management in the discussion (presenting them with their one-sided opinion of the situation).
 Management jumps into resolving conflict with one-sided, little context, and the chances for them to reach the best solution are limited from the start.

 5. Ensure that managers resolve escalated conflicts directly with their counterparts

-In case the above doesn’t work and still the issue is escalated to the management of different departments, the managers themselves should work collaboratively with their counterparts to find a common resolution.
+Suppose the above doesn’t work, and the issue is still escalated to the management of different departments.
+In that case, the managers should work collaboratively with their counterparts to find a common resolution.

-Making the conflict-resolution process transparent implies sharing how decisions are made, how contentious issues are being resolved, especially by management.
+Making the conflict-resolution process transparent implies sharing how decisions are made and how contentious issues are resolved, especially by management.
 The information will help the rest of the teams figure out their own conflicts, better understand the trade-off criteria, and make better decisions overall.